 You'll also still have to pay if they can only provide a slower service.
 You’ll either have to accept the slower speeds or cancel and pay any necessary fees for doing so.

-Here are a couple of guides you may find helpful:
+Here are a few guides you may find helpful:

 - 'Moving home with BT Broadband'